Anthony1993123/Memory_Diagram.js/README.md

 	decls:[{type:"int",name:"x",value:"4",scopeLevel:0,address:"0x100"}]
 }
 ~~~
 The `name` key specifies the name of the function.
-The `decls` key specifieds the local variables declared in the function.
+The `decls` key specifies the local variables declared in the function.
 Variable declaration will be explained later.

 ##### 2. Remove stack frame
 Remove the last stack frame added to the diagram.